-The biggest differences in the prep process for the BM Advance and for Fusion is that with Fusion you can get away with a lighter sanding, and there is no need to paint on a primer coat of Kilz.
+The biggest difference in the prep process for the BM Advance and for Fusion is that with Fusion you can get away with a lighter sanding, and there is no need to paint on a primer coat of Kilz.
 For someone who dislikes sanding and who really dislikes Kilz, those are major plusses for me.

-When it comes to applying the actual paint, I prefer using my natural-bristle round brush when I use Fusion.
+When it comes to applying the actual paint, I prefer using the same brush I use when painting furniture with Fusion.
 I’ve tried applying the Fusion with a foam roller, and I think it actually paints on much smoother using a brush.